-Selecting the Right Programs - International Perspective
+Selecting the Right Programs - International Students

 With so many choices available, choosing just one is a hard undertaking.
 One needs to be clear-headed in order to reach such a weighty decision.
 Adequate research, planning and the right timing and advice, can land you in the college and the course of your choice.

 Before applying, make sure about the course and university you want to get in.
 Following pointers should be followed before applying:i.
 Research about the required course and the college you desire to apply to:

 Research the course, colleges and check the online course brochure for special requirements and eligibility.
 Also, jot down the colleges that offer the course that you want to take on.ii.
 Select your program and study mode:

 - Select your program and location (e.g. undergraduate, postgraduate by coursework, Research Higher Degree, Study Abroad, on campus, distance education, Study Centers),

 - Decide on the study mode (on campus or distance education)